AliRezaYaghoubi1998/future_weather_generation/README.md

-# FTMY: Future Typical Meteorological Year
+# FSY: Future Synthetic Year

 ## Overview

-FTMY (Future Typical Meteorological Year) is a scientific pipeline for generating hourly weather files for future climate conditions based on climate projections and historical observations.
+FSY (Future Synthetic Year) is a scientific pipeline for generating hourly weather files for future climate conditions based on climate projections and historical observations.
 The method selects representative months from future climate projections using FS (Finkelstein–Schafer) selection, matches projected days to historical observations, and assembles hourly time series from nearby meteorological stations.
 The output is compatible with building energy simulation formats (EPW files).

 This implementation corresponds to the methodology described in the associated academic paper.

 ## Method Summary

-The FTMY pipeline operates in six sequential steps:
+The FSY pipeline operates in six sequential steps:

 1. **Projection Extraction**: Extracts daily climate variables (temperature, solar radiation, wind speed) from NetCDF projection files for a target location using nearest grid point selection.